-- Form 26AS is generated whenever tax related transaction (TDS, advance tax paid) happens in relation to the taxpayer.
-It is the real time based document i.e. it is updated as the transactions are reported/ processed for the given FY.
+- Form 26AS is generated whenever a tax-related transaction (TDS, advance tax paid) happens in relation to the taxpayer.
+It is a real-time-based document i.e. it is updated as the transactions are reported/ processed for the given FY.

 - Only a registered PAN holder can view their Form 26AS on TRACES.
-Taxpayer can view Form 26AS in TRACES from AY 2009-10 onwards or from FY 2008-09 onwards.
+Taxpayers can view Form 26AS in TRACES from AY 2009-10 onwards or from FY 2008-09 onwards.

-- The address reflecting in Annual tax statement (Form 26AS) is picked up from Income tax department’s PAN database with the details of latest PAN issued to taxpayer.
+- The address reflected in the Annual tax statement (Form 26AS) is picked up from the Income tax department’s PAN database with the details of the latest PAN issued to taxpayers.

 Information Given in Form 26AS